2450 Milltower Court

 About ERDO:

-ERDO is a 5-star charity.
-It is financially transparent, has a good results reporting grade, and has reasonable overhead costs.
-Ci has given ERDO a Good impact rating.
+ERDO is a financially transparent 5-star charity.
+It has an above-average results reporting grade and its overhead costs are inside Ci’s reasonable range for overhead spending.
+Ci has given this charity a Good rating for demonstrated impact.

-Founded in 1983, Emergency Relief and Development Overseas (ERDO) helps children and families in developing countries by providing emergency food and aid, sponsoring children, and supporting community development.
-ERDO is the humanitarian agency of the Pentecostal Assemblies of Canada and is a member of Canadian Council of Christian Charities.
+Founded in 1983, Emergency Relief and Development Overseas (ERDO) provides aid to those affected by crises and poverty.
+It also helps sponsored children with their education and basic needs.
+ERDO is the humanitarian agency of the Pentecostal Assemblies of Canada.
+The charity is a member of Canadian Foodgrains Bank and Humanitarian Coalition

 My anchor